 Some of the Java-based output handlers (for example TradeWeb) may also need the java location to be set.
-If set, the environment variable \$JAVA will be used to run the java command.
+If set, the environment variable JAVA will be used to run the java command.
 This environment variable should point to the java executable.
-Alternatively, this can be set in the PriceMaster control script (pricemaster which can be found in the etc directory)
+If JAVA is not set, the location will be derived from the configuration option Jvm-location.